Raudbjorn/knapsack-optimizer-service/README.md

 It's easiest to simply add "-Djava.library.path=lib/" to the JAVA_OPTS environment variable, or if that does not work, try adding the absolute path to the /lib folder.

-The server can also be started in Dev-mode by passing the options through SBT using the "-J"-suffix, like so: `$ sbt run -J-Djava.library.path=lib/`
+The server can also be started in dev-mode by passing the options through SBT using the "-J"-suffix, like so: `$ sbt run -J-Djava.library.path=lib/`

 ### Running in container